 De-identified personal data can be anonymised if the link between identifying data and other assessments or information is erased in a proper manner, such as by destructing lists of candidate numbers with the names of exam candidates.

-Anonymised data is not counted as personal data.
+Anonymized data is not counted as personal data.
 The laws of the GDPR and of The Personal Data Act with regulations does therefore not apply to the processing of such information.

-Anonymising is usually achieved by information that can identify individuals, such as name, address, telephone number, e-mail address and national identity number, being erased in a proper manner.
+Anonymizing is usually achieved by information that can identify individuals, such as name, address, telephone number, e-mail address and national identity number, being erased in a proper manner.
 It will then no longer be possible to determine what individual the remaining assessments or information refers to.

 What are violations of privacy?